wagenaartje/neataptic/README.md

 <hr>

+_Version [1.3.0](https://github.com/wagenaartje/neataptic/tree/async) is on its way, it will have drastic speed improvements!_

 Neataptic offers extremely flexible networks; neurons and synapses can be removed with a single line of code.
 No fixed architecture is required for neural networks to function at all.
 An important aspect that Neataptic introduces is the evolution of neural-networks: for every problem, a neural network can be evolved.

 Neataptic trains more than 5x faster than competitors.
 [Run the tests yourself](https://jsfiddle.net/tuet004f/11/).